โIs there a task manager for Linux?โ โHow do you open the task manager on Linux?โ โWhere do I find the Ubuntu task manager?โ

 These are some of the most frequently asked questions from Linux beginners:

 People who are coming from Windows know how valuable the task manager is.
-You press Ctrl+Alt+Del to get to the task manager in Windows.
-This task manager shows you all the running processes and their memory consumption.
-You can choose to end a process from this task manager application.
+You press Ctrl+Alt+Del to get to the task manager on Windows.
+And, the task manager shows you all the running processes and their memory consumption.
+You can choose to end a process from this task manager application as well.

 System Monitor: The Task Manager of Linux distributions

-If youโre using the GNOME desktop, press the Super key (Windows key) and look for System Monitor.
+If you’re using the GNOME desktop (which is what Ubuntu uses), press the Super key (Windows key) and look for System Monitor.
 In other desktop environments, search for System Monitor in the menu.

-This will start the GNOME System Monitor.
+For our example, it will start the GNOME System Monitor.
 It shows you all the running processes and their memory consumption.
+Yours might look a bit different if you are not using GNOME.
+But, it will be more or less similar.

 You can select a process and click on End process to kill it.
 You can also select multiple entries here and kill the processes in one click.